Has your baby become extra fussy when you change her diaper? Diaper rash may be the culprit! Diaper rash is highly uncomfortable for your little one.

 Commercial diaper rash creams, like Desitin, contain zinc oxide to help protect and heal the skin.
 (Zinc oxide is also used in many sunscreen lotions.)
 Follow the directions on the packaging, and make sure your baby is clean and dry before applying the cream.

 Some doctors recommend using a small amount of an antibiotic/antiseptic ointment like Bacitracin or Neosporin after each diaper change while the rash persists.
 If your baby’s rash is bacterial, this ointment can help.

-There are pros and cons to trying a 1% hydrocortisone cream on your baby’s skin.
+Try a 1% hydrocortisone cream on your baby’s skin has pros and cons.
 Hydrocortisone reduces inflammation and can help your baby feel more comfortable while the rash heals.
-If her rash is being caused by yeast, however, a hydrocortisone cream can make the infection worse.
+However, hydrocortisone cream can worsen the infection if the rash is caused by yeast.
 It’s best to avoid this cream unless nothing else works to make her more comfortable.

 When to Call Your Doctor

-If your baby’s diaper rash doesn’t respond to home remedies or over-the-counter solutions after a couple of days, call your doctor.
-Your baby may need a prescription anti-fungal medication to get rid of the diaper rash.
+Call your doctor if your baby’s diaper rash doesn’t respond to home remedies or over-the-counter solutions after a couple of days.
+Your baby may need a prescription anti-fungal medication to eliminate the diaper rash.

 Most babies respond well to a combination of drier diapers and a cream or other moisture barrier.
-Whichever treatment you choose, give your baby some diaper-free time to allow his skin to thoroughly dry.
+Whichever treatment you choose, give your baby some diaper-free time to allow his skin to dry thoroughly.